hyperledger-labs/perun-doc/CONTRIBUTING.md

        how to write a good **commit** message.
 If available, include the ticket number.
 And don't forget the [Signed-Off-By](#sign-your-work) line.
-    2. Create a pull request against the master branch.
+    2. Create a pull request against the main branch.

 ## Legal stuff